Viima-R/Palvelinten_hallinta_miniprojekti/README.md

-# Setting up a database server and a server for Flask web framework using Ansible
+# Setting up a database server and a server where a Flask application runs that connects to the database using Ansible

 This work is part of Haaga-Helia university of applied sciences Server Management course.